truong-bui/AsyncLoadingScreen/README.md

 ## Background
 The background is a static image, you can add many images as you want, it will be displayed randomly.
 Leave it empty if you just want to show a movie instead of a static image.

-- Background Settings:
+- Background Setting:

 ![background-settings](https://user-images.githubusercontent.com/1840964/92411337-a0d2f600-f171-11ea-8960-9c15f54bd62a.png)

 ## Tip Widget
 Just some useful texts that will be shown randomly for players to have something to look at while waiting for a new level loaded.

-- Tip Widget Settings:
+- Tip Widget Setting:

 ![tip-widget-settings](https://user-images.githubusercontent.com/1840964/92411408-f6a79e00-f171-11ea-8de7-14744375e67a.png)